 - Match the door hardware: If your handle is brass, gold wreath accents just make sense.

-IMO, all-red is the most festive, but an all-white statement wreath on a dark door?
-Stunning.
+All-red is the most festive, but an all-white statement wreath on a dark door is genuinely striking too.

 9. Heirloom Ribbon + Keepsake Charm Wreath

 Give your wreath a story.
-Use **heirloom ribbons**, vintage ornaments, or small keepsakes to make it truly yours.
-It’s sentimental without being cheesy.
+Use heirloom ribbons, vintage ornaments, or small keepsakes to make it truly yours.
+It’s sentimental without being cheesy, and because you’re working with pieces you already have, it costs next to nothing to pull together.

 Personalization Ideas